ymzuiku/signalist/README.md

 # For Component

-The `For` component is a `React` component that serves as a replacement for the `map()` function in `React`.
+The `For` component is a React component that serves as a replacement for the `map()` function in React.
 It allows you to easily render a list of components based on an array of data, without having to manually iterate over the array and return a list of components.

 In this example, the `For` component is used to render a list of items based on an array of data.
 The `each` prop specifies the array of data to iterate over, and the children of the `For` component are a function that takes two arguments: the item from the array and its index.
 The function returns the component to be rendered for each item in the array.